EvalyneMueke/Zoo_Donations/README.md

 ### Running the code

 Open donation.html using Live Server
-Click the `LOG IN` button to proceed t the animal viewing of the animal form
+Click the `LOG IN` button to proceed to the animal viewing page.

+Ensure the local server is up and running.

+Run `json-server --watch db.json` in the terminal

-Here you will  see a form to add an animal and cards of existing animals and their donations
+ Upon running the serveryou will  see a form to add an animal and cards of existing animals and their donations

 When adding an animal is most prefferable to get the image url from`https://images.pexels.com`